Browse by . . .

 The 2007 version sticks to just the rear level, as if taking one behind the scenes.
 In fact, it feels very much like a studio visit.
 The title, "Midnight's Daydream," even hints at a reluctance to claim the spotlight.
 One gets to see three artists playing with ideas, and if they do not quite have them worked out yet, so be it.
 All three have two or three distinct bodies of work that do not quite converge.
 All play games with the viewer seeking convergence.

 One, a photographer, gets one wondering not just what is going on in his photos, but what has gone wrong with the museum.
 The other two litter their work with references and withhold a healthy chunk of the footnotes.
 Hey, they seem to say, anyone can play, so give it your best shot.
-I know I did.
+I know I did, gratefully.

 Black history month